The Role of your Pancreas is a Dual One.

 Did you know that molds and fungus can affect the Pancreas?
 This is all linked to increased permeability of the gut, where bacteria and fungus may make their way to the Pancreas (3).
 This small study discusses how Candida has been isolated in people with pancreatic necrosis, which may happen after the stage of pancreatitis.

-Another reason that maintaining our digestive environment is really important to all body systems, including the pancreas.
+Another reason is that maintaining our digestive environment is really important to all body systems, including the pancreas.

 CTA: Need support for your Digestive System?
-Book a call with a practitioner?
+Book a call with a practitioner.